Deep Recurrent Encoder: A scalable end-to-end network to model brain signals: Materials and Method

 In practice, to maximize expressivity, two modified LSTM blocks are stacked on top of one another (Figure~\ref{fig:model}).

-After introducing a nonlinear dynamical system for $h_t$, one can also extend the model \eqref{eq:genericdyn} challenging the linear instantaneous mixing from $h_t$ to $x_t$.
-Introducing two new nonlinear functions $d$ and $e$, respectively parametrized by $\theta_2$ and $\theta_3$, a more general model reads:
+Having introduced a nonlinear dynamical system for the brain response $h_t$, we can also extend the model \eqref{eq:genericdyn} by challenging the linear instantaneous mixing from the brain response $h_t$ to the measurements $x_t$.
+Introducing two new nonlinear functions $d$ and $e$, respectively parametrized by $\theta_2$ and $\theta_3$, a more general model formally reads:

-where $\tau_x$ allows to capture a small temporal window of data around $x_t$, and $\tau_u$ is taken much larger than $\tau_x$.
-Indeed \eqref{eq:genericdyn_nonlin} corresponds to \eqref{eq:genericdyn} if one has $\tau_x=1$ and $d_{\theta_2}(h_t) = C h_t$, as well as $e_{\theta_3}(\bm{\tilde{u}}_{t:t-\tau_u}) = \bm{u}_{t:t-\tau_u}$.
-For the $d$ and $e$ functions, the DRE model uses the architecture of a 2 layers deep "convolutional autoencoder", with $e$ formed by convolutions and $d$ by transposed convolutions (Figure \ref{fig:model}) \footnote{While ``encoding'' typically means outputting the MEG with respect to the neuroscience literature, we use ``encoder'' and ``decoder'' in the context of deep learning auto-encoders \citep{hinton2006reducing} in this paragraph.}.
+where $\tau_x$ allows us to capture a small temporal window of data around $x_t$, and $\tau_u$ is taken to be much larger than $\tau_x$.
+Indeed \eqref{eq:genericdyn_nonlin} corresponds to \eqref{eq:genericdyn} if one sets $\tau_x=1$ and $d_{\theta_2}(h_t) = C h_t$, as well as $e_{\theta_3}(\bm{\tilde{u}}_{t:t-\tau_u}) = \bm{u}_{t:t-\tau_u}$.
+In more intuitive terms, the DRE model generalizes the linear instantaneous measurement of the previous models with a ``convolutional autoencoder" \citep{Masci2011StackedCA}.
+The $e$ (encoder) function is formed by convolutions and the $d$ (decoder) function uses transposed convolutions, where both functions are two layers deep (Figure \ref{fig:model}) \footnote{While ``encoding'' typically means outputting the MEG with respect to the neuroscience literature, we use ``encoder'' and ``decoder'' in the context of deep learning auto-encoders \citep{hinton2006reducing} in this paragraph.}.

 In practice, we use a kernel size $K=4$ for the convolutions.
 This impacts the receptive field of the network and the parameter $\tau_x$.
-The equation \eqref{eq:genericdyn_nonlin} implies that the number of time samples in $h$ and $x$ are the same.
-However, a strong benefit of this extended model is to perform a reduction of the number of time steps by using a stride $S$ larger than 1.
+Equation \eqref{eq:genericdyn_nonlin} implies that the number of time samples in $h$ and $x$ are the same.
+However, a strong benefit of the convolutional auto-encoder is to perform a reduction of the number of time steps by using a stride $S$ larger than 1.
 By using a stride of 2, one reduces the temporal dimension by 2.
 Indeed it boils down to taking every other time sample from the output of the convolved time series.
-Given that the LSTM module is by nature sequential, this reduces the number of time steps and increases the speed of training and evaluation.
-Besides, there is evidence that LSTMs can only pass information over a limited number of time steps \citep{koutnik2014clockwork}.
-In practice, we use $d_h$ output channels for convolutional encoder.
+Given that the LSTM module is by nature sequential, this reduces the number of time steps it has to consider when learning, which accelerates both training and evaluation.
+Further, there is evidence that LSTMs can only pass information over a limited number of time steps \citep{koutnik2014clockwork}.
+In practice, we use $d_h$ output channels for the convolutional encoder.